WittsMei/GCP-Cloud-Digital-Leader-Learning-Path-Notes/README.md

 ## Key security terms and concepts
-- Privileged access
+- Privileged access: Grants specific users access to a broader set of resources than ordinary users. (eg: a system administrator)
-- Least privilege
+- Least privilege: Advocates granting users only the access they need to perform their job responsibilities.
-- Zero-trust architecture
+- Zero-trust architecture: Assumes that no user or device can be trusted by default